stanford-mse-125-2025/mse-125-2025-website/assignments.md

 ## Final project

-Due date: Monday, May 30, 9pm PT
+Due date: Tuesday, May 31, 9pm PT

 Submit a 10-page written report or a 10-minute video presentation via Canvas.

-Only one team member needs to submit, though please list your team members in the submission comment box.
+Only one team member needs to submit the project, though please list your team members in the submission comment box.

+Confidential peer evaluations are due at the same time, and should be submitted separately by each team member.
+Please use the form linked below.

 ## Peer evaluations for final project